ichaturvedi/semi-definite-audio-matching/README.md

 Augmentations
 ---
-create_augmentations(datasetFolder, labelsfile, samplingfreq, outputFolder, outputlabels, numAugmentations)
+We first create a large number of augmentations by tweaking the pitch, amplitude etc : create_augmentations(datasetFolder, labelsfile, samplingfreq, outputFolder, outputlabels, numAugmentations)
 - Training audios will be in the folder datasetFolder
 - Labels for training audios will be in labelsfile